miclf/open-prlt-formats/ideas/mpjson.md

             // Constituency linked to the mandate.
 Should use a standard if
             // possible.
 ISO 3166-2:BE is used here as an example.
             "constituency": "BE-WLG",
+            // Only contact details that are specifically linked to the current
+            // mandate.
+More generic contact details or personal contact details
+            // of the MP must not be referenced here.
             "contactDetails": {
                 "addresses": [
                     {